jiajunwu/nsd/README.md

 **Project Malmo**: Please follow the instructions from [`Malmo`](https://github.com/Microsoft/malmo) to launch the Minecraft client (0.30.0).

-Please also include the path to the Malmo schemas in the environment variable `MALMO_XSD_PATH`.
+Please also include the path to Malmo schemas in the environment variable `MALMO_XSD_PATH`.

 **Torch**: We use [`Torch 7`](http://torch.ch) for our implementation with these additional packages: